Rebellious Truth 2026: Dick Gaughan

 How to attend

 This is an in-person event at Traverse Theatre in Edinburgh.
+It is now sold out - apologies!

-You can also watch the lecture live on Edinburgh Tradfest's website.
+However, you can also watch the lecture live on Edinburgh Tradfest's website.
 A link to the live stream will be published closer to the date.

 Rebellious Truth Lecture